ShaikAbbas2092/ShaikAbbas2092/README.md

 ### Hi there, I'm Abbas Shaik! 👋

-🎓 A Software enthusiast currently pursuing my education at Saveetha School of Engineering.
+🎓 A Software enthusiast Graduated from Saveetha School of Engineering.

 👀 I’m passionate about Programming and exploring its endless possibilities.